-Knowing what instrument your child should learn and at what age can be a tricky decision for parents and finding the right guidance can be even more challenging.
+Knowing what musical instrument your child should learn and at what age can be a tricky decision for parents and finding the right guidance can be even more challenging.

 If you read blogs and articles you will find such contrasting advice.
-Some suggest starting lessons at 3 years old can be too late and others will say it’s too soon!
+Some will suggest starting lessons at 3 years old can be too late and others will say it’s too soon!

 However, here are some great tips that will take the confusion out of learning a woodwind instrument.